HL7NZ/nhi/input/pagecontent/StructureDefinition-NhiPatient-intro.md

 The generalPractitioner is only returned with a read on the resource (not returned with a $match – even if a user has the correct permissions).

-For information on enrolment history, re-enrolment dates, enrolment status, or the last visit date (qualified encounter date) please prescribe to the NES service (link TBC)
+For information on enrolment history, re-enrolment dates, enrolment status, or the last visit date (qualified encounter date) please prescribe to the NES service

 ### Patient Contact details

-The patient’s contact details are returned in the Patient.telecom attribute to users who have permission to access Patient Preferences (link TBC).
-This is an additional permission required on your NHI FHIR account (TBC).
+The patient’s contact details are returned in the Patient.telecom attribute to users who have permission to access Patient Preferences.
+This is an additional permission required on your NHI FHIR account.

 The contact details are only returned with a read on the resource (not returned with a $match – even if a user has the correct permissions).